Sony FE 35mm f/1.4 GM Review

 A Fujifilm Photographer’s Review of the Sony FE 35mm f/1.4 GM

 Back in the day when I shot Canon EOS full-frame digital SLRs, I borrowed the Canon EF 35mm f/1.4L from CPS for a couple of weddings where I wanted the best possible quality.
-I was looking for creamy bokeh and the ability to shoot in low-light situations without increasing my ISO too much.
+I was looking for a creamy bokeh and the ability to shoot in low-light situations without increasing my ISO too much.

 For my Canon AV-1 SLR film camera, I recently purchased and did a review of the Canon FD 35mm f/2.